smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Observability.md

 - Updated file references to reflect current implementation with new logging infrastructure
 - Added platform-specific configuration examples for enhanced OTLP exporter
 - Enhanced source tracking with commit annotations
+- Updated MonitoringService section to reflect refactoring that extracted alert handling to AlertingService
+- Added documentation for the new AlertingService class and its integration with MonitoringService
 - Maintained all technical content while updating references

 ## Table of Contents